Daniel-Walbolt/tailwind-plugin/README.md

 >
 > Defaults to match all immediate and nested .css files ("**/*.css")
 >
-> It is recommended to better utilize this setting than use additional ```ParseDirectory``` invocations for parsing multiple directories.
+> It is recommended to better utilize this setting than use additional ```ParseCSS``` invocations for parsing multiple directories.
 Multiple invocations of this method will cause inaccurate tracking of duplicate rules and will add them all to TailwindCSS.
 This will result in multiple stylings for the same class name.
 For some this may be a feature, but it generally means you have a messy style system.
 >
 > ---
 > ```ts